saddamkafil/Documentation/aws-cdk.md

 > tsc
 ```

-6: Now deploy / create sqs using cdk by running command
+6: Now deploy/create sqs using cdk by running the command
 ```cmd: cdk deploy ```

 _output_